Tim-Maes/T4Executer/README.md

 ## Configuration

-Enable or disable TTExecuter via `Extensions - TTExecuter - Enable/Disable`.
+Enable or disable T4Executer via `Extensions - T4Executer - Enable/Disable`.

-Check to execute templates after build via `Extensions > TTExecuter > Run after build`.
+Check to execute templates after build via `Extensions > T4Executer > Run after build`.

-You can select which templates not to run in `Extensions > TTExecuter > Ignore Templates`.
+You can select which templates not to run in `Extensions > T4Executer > Ignore Templates`.
 Note that they will still be run on `Build > Transform All T4 Templates`.